The 8 Benefits of Caregiver Support Groups

 Support group members also validate each other’s experiences.
 It’s a relief to know that what you’re going through is normal and that you’re not the only one with these feelings – negative or positive.

-Support groups are also a great place to ask for advice, find out about useful resources, or vent frustrations.
+Support groups are also a great place to ask for advice, find out about valuable resources, or vent frustrations.

-You won’t have to worry about judgement or confusion from non-caregivers since everyone is going through similar struggles.
+You won’t have to worry about judgment or confusion from non-caregivers since everyone is going through similar struggles.

-Decades of research and anecdotal evidence show that there are clear benefits to participating in caregiver support groups.
+Decades of research and anecdotal evidence indicate clear benefits of participating in caregiver support groups.

 2. Reducing depression, anxiety, or distress